Michael A. Taylor Player Props: Twins vs. Tigers

 Michael A. Taylor At The Plate

-- Taylor is batting .227 with seven doubles, 10 home runs and nine walks.
+- Taylor is hitting .225 with seven doubles, 10 home runs and nine walks.

-- Taylor has picked up a hit in 55.2% of his 58 games this year, with multiple hits in 12.1% of them.
+- Taylor has reached base via a hit in 32 games this year (of 59 played), and had multiple hits in seven of those games.

-- In 25.9% of his games this season, Taylor has had at least one RBI.
-He's picked up more than one in 8.6% and driven in three or more of his team's runs in two contests.
+- Taylor has an RBI in 15 of 59 games this year, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 34.5% of his games this year, with two or more runs scored in 5.2%.
+- He has scored in 20 games this year (33.9%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.